specialprocedures/igdr.ch/content/posts/cop.md

 {{< responsive-iframe src="/charts/cop/climate_yearly_pct_change.html" width="636" height="600" >}}
 </div>

-As a quick and simple aggregated time-series analysis, I'm hesitant to draw any conclusions from this data[^1] but it is not unlikely that the Trump administration's hostility to the climate movement may have contributed to the decline in coverage over the last year.
+I'm hesitant to draw any conclusions from this data but it is not unlikely that the Trump administration's hostility to the climate movement may have contributed to the decline in coverage over the last year.

-[^1]: If this is a question which interests you, feel free to [reach out](/contact).

-# Declining COP effect
-One area in which US hostility to climate action has likely harmed coverage is in how COP has been covered.
 This year's COP in Belém has taken place both [without a formal US delegation](https://abcnews.go.com/US/trump-administration-send-delegation-cop30-us-maintaining-presence/story?id=127524096) and in absence of [major US networks](https://www.theguardian.com/us-news/2025/nov/13/cop30-climate-talks-belem-us-broadcasters).

+## A declining COP effect

 We can track the impact of a COP by comparing the level of climate coverage seen over the period of the conference with the previous twelve months.

-[^2]: Median is important here, given that Paris and Glasgow were very much outliers.
 <div class="responsive-chart-desktop">
 {{< responsive-iframe src="/charts/cop/cop_effect.html" width="636" height="400" >}}
 </div>